fithisux/spock_corners/README.md

 _Disclaimer: This is not exclusively my knwoledge, but I record observations that were acquired slowly as Thanos Papapetrou, our team tech lead introduced this method_

-In these short examples we try to point out the advantages of fully testing in Spock, with no compromises instead of partially testing.
-We use spock tests because the code in question is Java.
+In these short examples we try to point out the advantages of fully Java code testing in [Spock](http://spockframework.org/), with no compromises.
+We test fully instead of testing partially.

 We observed that fully testing is an expensive task.
 However there is a gain that pays out the investment.